dyc3/d6-survey-service/docs/architecture.md

     - Must not accept edits of outdated versions of the survey to prevent data loss.
   - Clear all responses to a survey
 - Responses
-  - Generate a responder UUID
-  - Create a response to a question
+  - Create a new response
-    - If response already exists, update it.
+  - Edit an existing response

 ### Authentication and Authorization